 Q. WHAT IS THE NURSING STUDENT LOAN PROGRAM?

-A. The Nursing Student Loan program was developed in August 1990 through the passage of HB 1429.
+A. The Nursing Student Loan program is authorized in Section 335.212, RSMO.
 It's purpose is to provide a means to education in nursing to those individuals who cannot readily pay for it and at the same time provides to citizens of Missouri living in designated shortage areas an access to health care.

-One of the stipulations of the loan program requires employment on a full-time basis in Missouri in a position requiring licensure as a licensed practical nurse or registered professional nurse in any public or nonprofit agency, institution, or organization located in an area of need as determined by the Department of Health.
+One of the stipulations of the loan program requires employment on a full-time basis in Missouri in a position requiring licensure as a licensed practical nurse or registered professional nurse in any public or nonprofit agency, institution, or organization located in an area of need as determined by the Department of Health and Senior Services.
 Funding is provided through a surcharge that is collected by the Board of Nursing at the time of licensure or licensure renewal.
-Those funds are then transferred to the Department of Health who administers the program.
+Those funds are then transferred to the Department of Health which administers the program.